Road trip: Preparing your vehicle

-With borders starting to open up as we begin to live with COVID-19, many people are planning to take road trips, whether they be days, weeks or even months long.
+With borders starting to open up as we begin to live with COVID-19, many people are planning to take a road trip, whether it be days, weeks or even months long.

 Road trips can be a great way to spend time with those closest to you whilst seeing a lot of what this great country has to offer, and as such they are quite popular.